paddyfed/TalesOfTheBountyHunters/app/(totbh)/now/now.md

 ### Other

-Listening to Troy by Stephen Fry on Audible
+Listening to Odyssey by Stephen Fry on Audible

 ## Podcasts

 Dungeons and Daddies
 The Rest is Entertainment
-Harry Hill's "Are We There Yet?"
 RHLSTP
+Dig-It
+How to steal a penguin

 ## Watching